PhuocDoan/react-native-flatlist-picker/README.md

 Support custom style, PickerItem, PickerCoponent, Animation

-See this Example for an example how to use this component.
+See this `Code below` for an example how to use this component.

-Deverlop from react-native-modal-dropdown
+Developed  from react-native-modal-dropdown

 ```jsx